SBHARGAV2K/Bhargav_Public_Repo/readme.md

 This repository contains my prominent works in the field of Artificial Intelligence, Machine Learning, Data Science, and Python programming.

-Each project is structured as follows:-
+Each project is structured as follows (except LogicGatesDataframes):-

 1. There is a file named in the format **project_name.py**, which contains a class of all the methods used in the project.